Howard Pollick, BDS, MPH

 Are scholarships available?

-There are no scholarships currently available for the UCSF DPH program.
-However, accepted students are eligible for financial aid.
+Yes.
+Scholarships are currently available for US citizens and lawful permanent residents only (up to a maximum of $35,000 per resident).
+All accepted students are also eligible for financial aid.
 Visit https://finaid.ucsf.edu/ for details.

 For the UCB or other MPH programs, students can apply to the American Association of Public Health Dentistry for scholarships.